Story by Evan Hagedorn

-It’s been five years since Neal Hall retired from his position at the Vancouver Sun and the long-time crime reporter still thinks about the unsolved murders he covered, wondering what happened to the victims, longing for a conclusion.
+It’s been five years since Neal Hall retired from his position at the Vancouver Sun and the long-time crime reporter continues to think about the unsolved murders he covered, wondering what happened to the victims, longing for a conclusion.

 Covering cold cases can take a toll on a reporter’s mental health.
 The public looks to journalists for information on murders and missing people, but when cases go unsolved, information becomes increasingly scarce.

 Sitting outside a busy Gastown cafe, the 65-year-old Hall describes a career full of unsolved cases with no conclusion in sight.
 It is not far from the neighbourhood where Hall and fellow Sun reporter Kim Pemberton began writing about disappearing sex workers in the 1980s.
 “We had noticed these women going missing in the Downtown Eastside and we kept suggesting there was maybe a serial killer,” recalls Hall.
 “But the police said there was no evidence of a serial killer.”

 He compares reporting on the Downtown Eastside’s missing women to covering the case of Clifford Olson, the late B.C. serial killer who murdered 11 children and young adults in the early 1980s.